/ seo-glossary / What Is Backlinks? SEO Glossary

 Dofollow vs. Nofollow

-- Dofollow links pass full SEO value (link equity) to the linked page.
-These are the default link type and the most valuable for rankings.
+• Dofollow links carry no qualifying attribute, so they pass full ranking signal (link equity) to the linked page.
+This is the default link type and the most valuable for rankings.

 Editorial vs. Non-Editorial